 You are now covered!

-All smart contract addresses on the Ethereum blockchain that are verified on Etherscan can be covered by the platform.
+All smart contract addresses on the Ethereum blockchain can be covered by the platform provided sufficient staking has been obtained.

-Risk Assessors for the Smart Contract Cover product are likely to be those with smart contract audit expertise.
+Risk Assessors for the Smart Contract Cover product are likely to be those with smart contract audit expertise or capital providers relying on auditors' judgement.

 They can stake value in the form of NXM, thus vouching for the security of the contract and dropping the price of cover.
-This stake gets gradually released back to the Risk Assessor over a period of 250 days.
+Stakes can be unstaked at any time subject which starts a 90 day withdrawal period.

-If there is an accepted claim on this contract, the Risk Assessors' stake up to the Cover Amount are burnt.
+If there is an accepted claim on this contract, the Risk Assessors' stakes up to the Cover Amount is burnt on a proportional basis.

-For more detail, please see our Docs Page (in progress).
+For more detail, please see our Risk Assessor docs page.

 Smart Contract Cover is intended to provide protection against material loss of value resulting from "unintended uses" of smart contact code.
 In practice, this means that a vulnerability in smart contract code has been exploited and a material amount of value has been drained or made permanently irrecoverable.